Azure/bicep/docs/tutorial/02-using-expressions.md

 You can conditionally provide a value for a variable, resource, or output using the [ternary operator](https://en.wikipedia.org/wiki/%3F:), which is the equivalent of the `if()` function in ARM Templates.
 Instead of using a variable for our storage sku, let's conditionally choose a redundancy setting for our storage account by adding a new parameter `globalRedundancy` and combining it with the ternary operator:

 ```
-parameter location string = 'eastus'
+param location string = 'eastus'
-parameter namePrefix string = 'stg'
+param namePrefix string = 'stg'

-parameter globalRedundancy bool = true // defaults to true, but can be overridden
+param globalRedundancy bool = true // defaults to true, but can be overridden

 var storageAccountName = '${namePrefix}-${uniqueString(resourceGroup().id)}'